stefkonoisyboy/lingua-flow/context.md

   - Provides generic `fetchAllPages` method for all DAL classes
   - Consistent pagination implementation across the application
   - Automatic handling of large datasets
+  - Type-safe pagination results
+  - Integrated into TranslationsDAL and VersionHistoryDAL

 #### Supabase Tables and Enums